How Cockroaches, Dust Mites & Rodents Trigger Allergy SymptomsDr. Jorge Parada

 The AAFA also reports that 78 to 98 percent of American urban homes have cockroaches.
 Asthmatic children who are exposed to cockroach allergens have been shown to be more likely to have episodes of wheezing, missed school days, nights without sleep, unscheduled medical visits and hospitalizations for asthma.

 Seeking professional advice for controlling allergies and asthma is a two-fold process.
 It is important for a person suffering from these symptoms to see his or her doctor.
-It is equally important to contact a qualified pest professional to recommend a course of action to eliminate the problem triggering the attacks.
+It is equally important to contact a qualified pest professional to recommend a course of action to eliminate threats like cockroaches that trigger allergies.
 This process is the best way to combat exposures to asthma allergens and reduce the frequency and severity of asthma attacks.View Comments

 Add Your Comments